Since April 2015, all new drawdown products are built to offer flexi-access drawdown. Prior to this, some drawdown plans were capped drawdown.

 Flexi-access drawdown vs flexible drawdown

-Flexi-access drawdown is the natural successor to flexible drawdown and was introduced in April 2015.
+Flexi-access drawdown is the natural successor to flexible pension drawdown plans and was introduced in April 2015.
 Unlike flexible drawdown, with flexi-access there is no requirement to have a minimum income from other sources.
 This means flexi-access Drawdown is available to a much larger range of people than flexible drawdown was.

 Flexi-access drawdown from PensionBee